 Pesticides are linked to these devastating declines, as well as to human cancers, hormone imbalances and neurological impairments.
 Yet, American homeowners purchase more than one billion pounds of pesticides every year.
 This, combined with the overuse of herbicides (including the very toxic glyphosate - marketed as RoundUp) have caused our lawns to become the biggest, most toxic, ‘crop’ in the USA.

 Most homeowners are not aware that more than 90% of a pesticide application does not reach its actual target, but ends up in our waterways, killing other organisms and harming ourselves.
 Pesticides create a deadly cycle by doing exactly the opposite of what they were intended to do: promote the growth of pests by eliminating their natural predators.

-There is plentiful evidence of the negative impacts to humans and their pets of pesticides and herbicides.
+There is plentiful evidence of the negative impacts to humans, their pets and wildlife from pesticides and herbicides.
 While many countries have drastically limited or banned the use of these harmful pesticides, the US government is loosening its safety requirements, and postponing consideration of the possible dangers of these chemicals

 Beyond Pesticides > Signs and Flyers to use in your Neighborhood > Pest Problem Solver > EPA Pestcides Fact Sheet > Kids and Pesticides > Pesticides and our Drinking Water > Pesticides and the loss of Insects and Wildlife > Risks of pesticides for Human Health > Pesticides and Pets > Organic Tick Control > Weed control without Pesticides > Benificial Insects that control Pests >